WojciechChrzastek/personal-website/README.md

 You can view it live under [chrzastek.net](http://chrzastek.net/) domain registered on [aftermarket.pl](https://www.aftermarket.pl/) name registrar.
 The website is hosted on my private hosting provided by [cyber_Folks](https://cyberfolks.pl/) operator.

+Currently I am working on creating a [WordPress](https://wordpress.org/) theme based on the design of my personal website.
+That is something new for me and involves some basic PHP knowledge, so I belive that's a great oportunity to learn something new.
+I created a [repository](https://github.com/WojciechChrzastek/guide-wp-theme) for this purpose, so feel free to check it out.

 ## Design and optimization

 The website was created to be mobile friendly and it's fully responsive.
 Website complies the latest HTML standards and was succesfully tested on the following validators: